-Representative's Warrants We will issue to Titan Partners Group LLC, a division of American Capital Partners, LLC, as representative of the underwriters or its designees, at the closing of the IPO, warrants to purchase the number of shares of Common Stock equal to five percent (5%) of the aggregate number of IPO Shares sold pursuant to the IPO Prospectus.
+Representative's Warrants We will issue to A.G.P./Alliance Global Partners, as representative of the underwriters or its designees, at the closing of the IPO, warrants to purchase a number of shares of Common Stock equal to five percent (5%) of the aggregate number of IPO Shares sold pursuant to the IPO Prospectus.
 The Representative's Warrants will be exercisable beginning six months from the commencement of sales of IPO Shares registered on the registration statement of which the IPO Prospectus is a part and will expire five years following the commencement of sales in the IPO.
-The exercise price of the Representative's Warrants will equal 100% of the public offering price per IPO Share.
+The exercise price of the Representative's Warrants will equal 125% of the public offering price per IPO Share.
 See "Underwriting."
+The IPO carefully before deciding to invest in our securities.

-The IPO Prospectus also relates to the Common Stock issuable upon exercise of the Representative's Warrants.
+Prospectus also relates to the Common Stock issuable upon exercise of the Representative's Warrants.

-Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our securities.
+Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider